inutano/cv/docs/cv_en.md

 ## Degree

-2019/03/22 School of Life Science, The Graduate University for Advanced Studies, SOKENDAI (PhD by publication)
+2019/03/22 School of Life Science, The Graduate University for Advanced Studies, SOKENDAI (PhD by Dissertation)

 ## Work